Burlington, North Carolina: Shopping

 The city's only indoor mall, Holly Hill Mall, is located at the intersection of Huffman Mill Road and Church Street (US 70).
 An outdoor mall, Alamance Crossing, opened in 2007 at Interstate 40/85 and University Drive.
-Most shopping, restaurants and services can be found on Huffman Mill Road and Church Street (US 70).
-Just off I-85/40 at Exit 145 is North Carolina's original outlet mall, the Burlington Outlet Village (formerly known as the BMOC).
+Just off I-40/85 is the Burlington Outlet Village (formerly known as the BMOC).
+At the time of opening in 1981, it was North Carolina's first outlet mall.